sharma62/books_library/README.md

 * License: BSD, see [LICENSE](LICENSE)

 ## Description
 > A Library where you formate text and read soft copy of multiple books as well as buy.
+Apart from this   you have full control for your text with privacy thank you for Reading go and edit text.

 ## Installation